 “What do I say when an investigator contacts me to investigate my workers’ compensation claim?”
-You may be surprised how many times our Los Angeles workers’ compensation attorney has heard this question.
+You may be surprised how many times our workers compensation lawyer in Los Angeles has heard this question.

 And it is a good thing that people ask this question, as speaking to an investigator without having a clear plan and/or having little to no knowledge about the questions these investigators ask may ruin your workers’ comp claim and result in denial of coverage.

 Under California workers’ comp laws, claims administrators who handle workers’ compensation claims have a duty to investigate claims in order to accept or deny coverage within 90 days after the date the claim has been received.
 While some claims administrators investigate workers’ comp claims on their own, others choose to hire an investigator.